James Syme Drew: Western Front

-Battle of Loos

 Drew fought with the 5th Cameron Highlanders in the Battle of Loos, notable for being the first battle in which the British used poison gas and the first mass engagement of New Army units.
 The following excerpt from the Battalion War Diary details the events of the first hour of the attack on Fosse No 8, starting from Vermelles on 25 September 1916:

 6.40 am: The Battalion advanced in three lines as follows: A & B in two lines of half companies, third line C company, fourth line D company in Battalion Reserve, with HQ lines and Machine Gunners in the rear.

 7.10 am: First two lines reported to have passed first German trench, i.e. Little Willie.
 D company were then sent forward to occupy German main line trench, Fosse Trench.

 7.30 am: Battalion HQ advanced.
 It was found that the whole line of advance was enfiladed by heavy machine gun and rifle fire from Mad Point and Madagascar.
 This fire had caused very heavy losses, practically having wiped out the first two lines.
 With HQ, the remains of D Company and the other lines pushed forward and reached the southwest corner of the Corons.

 7.40 am: From here the advance through the cottages was unopposed and the forward end of the Corons was reached without further loss.
 Immediately after, some 250 of the 8th Black Watch arrived in our support.

 By 9 am the only officers of the 5th Cameron Highlanders remaining were the commanding officer, Lochiel, and the Adjutant, Drew; together with about 80 NCOs and men, they combined with the 8th Black Watch and formed a mixed force of about 300 odd men who held part of the forward end of the Corons, in a trench and part of the left flank, with the 7th Seaforths on the right.
 During the day the enemy shelling in the Fosse became more intense but there was no sign of a counter attack.
 At 8 pm, orders were received that they would be relieved by a battalion of the Northamptons and by 1.30 am the following morning the 26th Brigade had indeed been relieved by the 73rd Brigade.